Ravikolli20/smart_product_scanner/README.md

 Fine-Tune the Model: For higher accuracy, the MobileNetV2 model could be fine-tuned on a larger, custom dataset of product images.

-Admin Interface: Build an "Add Product" page directly into the app to allow for easy manual additions to the database without running the scraper.
+Admin Interface: Build an "Add Product" page directly into the app to

-User Accounts & Favorites: Add user authentication to allow users to save their favorite items.